-On behalf of Hastings Law Firm P.C. posted in Surgical Errors on Tuesday, June 21, 2016.
+On behalf of Hastings Law Firm P.C. posted in Texas Surgical Error Lawyer on Tuesday, June 21, 2016.

 In a recent court case, it was remarked that there were 1.4 million people in nursing homes across the country, including here in Texas.
 This number is said to be ever growing, and these occupants have a right not to be exposed to neglect and abuse.
 This remark stemmed from a lawsuit alleging the death of a patient that resulted from the failure of staff to adequately treat bedsores.